apidome/cache/README.md

 }
 ```
 ## Cache combination
-It is possible to create an behavioural Cache that works with other type of cache, DirectoryCache for example.
+It is possible to create a behavioural Cache that works with other type of cache, DirectoryCache for example.
 ```go
 func main() {
     // Initialize your own cache